Inside 'Star Wars: The Rise of Skywalker': 'The stakes are all or nothing with this film'

 “I definitely wanted more after Episode VIII,” Boyega says. “[Rise of Skywalker] makes Finn’s Episode VIII arc make more sense.
 We got to bring out a side of Finn we haven’t seen.”

 To help spark the trio’s on-screen chemistry, Abrams told his cast to feel free to improvise dialogue, and many scenes were shot using long, continuous takes to keep their flow going.
-“J.J. came back with a new energy and new vibe,” Boegya says.
+“J.J. came back with a new energy and new vibe,” Boyega says.
 “He wanted dialogue to be messy and natural, and that got all of us really excited.”

 “I think it really captures the spirit of the original trilogy,” Isaac adds.
-“On top of that there’s fact that Rey has…“
+“On top of that there’s the fact that Rey has…“

 The actor stops, catching himself before revealing too much.